Hemang417/Hacktober-Hackathon-Decoders/README.md

 <!-- PROJECT LOGO -->
 <h1 align="center"> DotCoin </h1>

 An online web portal to show recent financial news with a stock of choice to overview on the glance.
-These are elaborated in the upcoming sections. <br>
+These are elaborated in the upcoming sections.
-Aimed to cater young individuals the mission is to make financial literacy, an important part in everyone's life a common place so that they are financially aware.

 <br/>